Music videos showcase iPhone 13 Cinematic Mode

 We may earn a commission if you make a purchase from the links on this page.

-has been making headlines lately with the fresh horizons it has opened up to the iPhone family when it comes to cinematography.
+The iPhone 13's new Cinematic Mode has been making headlines lately with the fresh horizons it has opened up to the iPhone family when it comes to cinematography.

 In brief, this new mode employs the flagship series' powerful A15 chipset and neural engine to be able to continuously re-calibrate the lens' aperture and focus in order to follow a subject while shooting video.
 It can also smartly choose when to shift focus to a different subject, if the scene calls for it (such as if a person enters a room or begins speaking).